“Do you have to have your car serviced by a dealership to keep your new car warranty?” Asked by Dave Thompson, September 2012.

 What if it’s not a manufacturer’s New Car Warranty?

-It may be advantageous for you to take your car to a franchised dealer for servicing, depending on your car and your circumstances.
-I will be writing a more detailed blog on warranties shortly which will explore the topic in more depth – so stay tuned!
+Although not a legal requirement, it may be advantageous for you to take your car to a franchised dealer for servicing, depending on your car and your circumstances.
+For more information, read more about the difference between independent garages and franchised dealers.